Fenriro37/GRPO-Summarization/README.md

 The **Newsroom dataset** is not included in the repository due to file size limits.
 You can download it from:
 [https://lil.nlp.cornell.edu/newsroom/download/index.html](https://lil.nlp.cornell.edu/newsroom/download/index.html)
-Place the test split in the `Dataset/` folder and rename it to:
+Place the test split in the `Dataset/` folder and rename it to: `newsroom_test.jsonl`